John Marshall (Newcastle publisher and printer)

 John Marshall was a late 18th and early 19th century publisher and printer in Tyneside, England.
 He also owned a bookshop and circulating library, and was a purveyor of tea, in Newcastle upon Tyne.

 Business career

 John Marshall was a publisher, printer and bookseller.
 He also owned circulation libraries in Newcastle's Cloth Market, and Gateshead's Church Street between 1810 and 1831.

-He was very politically active, and was a radical, who supported many causes (including those of Queen Caroline and the victims of the Peterloo Massacre of (Manchester)) and supported other radicals such as Samuel Bamford.
+He was very politically active, and was a radical, who supported many causes (including those of Queen Caroline and the victims of the Peterloo Massacre at Manchester) and supported other radicals such as Samuel Bamford.

 One of his larger publications was A Collection of Songs, Comic, Satirical, and Descriptive, chiefly in the Newcastle Dialect, and illustrative of the language and manners of the common people on the Banks of the Tyne and neighbourhood published in 1827.